 In an effort to promote developmental feedback on faculty members' teaching practices, the Thorpe Center sponsors a Teaching Circles program.
 Under this program, groups of three faculty members from different departments visit each others' classes and offer constructive feedback with regard to syllabi and assignment construction and the use of pedagogical methods in a live classroom situation.

-Teaching Circles: Making Inquire Safe for Faculty by Laurel Black and Mary Ann Cessna, click here
+Read "Teaching Circles: Making Inquire Safe for Faculty" by Laurel Black and Mary Ann Cessna here.

-If you are interested in participating in Teaching Circles, please contact the Associate Dean for Curriculum and Instruction.
+If you are interested in participating in Teaching Circles, please contact the Dean of Curricular and Faculty Development at thorpe@iwu.edu.